zerotrustnetworkaccess/zerotrustnetworkaccess.info/README.md

 How to start

+Use run.sh script at root folder or start project without docker:

-1. Install Gems
+1. Install Gems:
    bundle install

-2. Run project
+2. Run project:
    bundle exec jekyll serve

-Or use run.sh script at root folder.